 - 0.15% of Macquarie's Tier 1 total capital base before deductions for an individual investment; and - 5% of Macquarie's Tier 1 total capital base before deductions for aggregate equity investments. - Equity investments above these limits are taken as capital deductions.
-As at 30 September 2010 and 31 March 2010, equity investment related deductions are included in the following line items in section 3.1 of this report: - Other Tier 1 capital deductions; - Non-subsidiary entities exceeding prescribed limits (50%); and - 50/50 deductions from Tier 2 capital.
+As at 30 September 2011 and 31 March 2011, equity investment related deductions are included in the following line items in section 3.1 of this report: - Non-subsidiary entities exceeding prescribed limits (50%); and - 50/50 deductions from Tier 2 capital.